Kumulos/KumulosSdkAndroid/README.md

 dependencies {
     ...

+    // Kumulos debug & release libraries
     debugImplementation 'com.kumulos.android:kumulos-android-debug:4.0.1'
     releaseImplementation 'com.kumulos.android:kumulos-android-release:4.0.1'
 }
 ```

-Running a gradle sync will install the libraries and required dependencies from JCenter.
+Running a gradle sync will install the SDK from JCenter.

 After installation, you can now initialize the SDK in your Application class: